RichardEWillis/pi-label-inventory/README.md

   - Gather package information via command line menu
   - save information into a file based records system (CSV)
-  - use all or partial record listings to pring out labels
+  - use all or partial record listings to print out label arrays onto A3 / 8.5" x 11" paper.

   As the data is kept in CSV it can be imported into eg. Excel and used to generate a manifest.
-PAckage weights can be summed up to provide a gross weight estimate.
+Package weights can be summed up to provide a gross weight estimate.

 # State

 Ver 0.1 Alpha Unstable - in development

+# License

+GPLv3.
+Refer to LICENSE file in this repository.